willsam100/CodingWIthSamBlog/_posts/2017-05-22-xamarin-forms-mvvmcross-fsharp.md

 </tr>
 </tbody>
 </table>
-<p>You'll notice that we had to create a private method to make the call to base method <code>ShowViewModel</code>.
+You'll notice that we had to create a private method to make the call to base method <code>ShowViewModel</code>.
 The reason for this is that <code>MvxCommand</code> command takes in a function, and calling <code>ShowViewModel</code> must be called from a subclass ie it's not public method.
 The compiler gives an error if a function is passed in that directly calls <code>ShowViewModel</code> as it cannot prove that the call is made from a subclass ie it's enforcing the method is not public.
-The private method to <code>FirstViewModel</code> proves that the call is made from a subclass, so everything now compiles.</p>
+The private method to <code>FirstViewModel</code> proves that the call is made from a subclass, so everything now compiles.
-<p>That's it for porting the C# to F#.
+That's it for porting the C# to F#.
 Note that with F# we don't need lots of files.
 The view models are declared above the app class, and F# compiler enforces that, making the code easy to navigate.
-Here is how the entire <code>App.fs</code> should look:</p>
+Here is how the entire <code>App.fs</code> should look:
 <table class="pre">
 <tbody>
 <tr>